KabirBakhshaei/bayesian-inverse-heat-transfer-journal/README.md

 ```
 source /usr/lib/openfoam/openfoam2506/etc/bashrc       # Load OpenFOAM environment using linux
 source /data/paper_repository/ITHACA-FV/etc/bashrc     # Load ITHACA-FV environment
-# We reproduce the results on Windows PowerShell, you may need to adapt the above to Linux / WSL / Git Bash version
+# We reproduce the results on Windows PowerShell; you may need to adapt the above to Linux / WSL / Git Bash version
 ```

 Then compile and run the simulation: